Download the FY2015 Civic Learning & Community Engagement Report

 While MWCC accepts and processes service site applications throughout the calendar year, the best time to submit an application is prior to the beginning of each academic semester (August submission for September-December projects; January submission for February-May projects).

-If you are in need of assistance in project development, please contact Shelley Errington Nicholson, MWCC Director of Community Learning, at 978-630-9219.
+If you are in need of assistance in project development, please contact Shelley Errington Nicholson, Director of the Center for Civic Learning and Community Engagement, at 978-630-9219.